finanalyst/collection/README.md

 ## Report Milestone
 (Skipped if the `:without-processing` flag is True)

 Once a collection has been rendered, all the links between files, and to outside targets can be subjected to tests.
 It is also possible to subject all the rendered files to tests.
-This is accomplished using `report` plugins.
+This is accomplished using `report` plugin callables.

-In addition, all the plugins that have been used at each stage (except for the Report stage itself) are listed.
+In addition, all the plugin callables that have been used at each stage (except for the Report stage itself) are listed.
 The aim is to provide information for debugging.

 The report stage is intended for testing the outputs and producing reports on the tests.

 ## Completion Milestone
 Once the collection has been tested, it can be activated.
 For example, a collection could be processed into a book, or a `Cro` App run that makes the rendered files available on a browser.
-This is done using `completion` plugins.
+This is done using `completion` plugin callables.

 The **without-completion** option allows for the completion phase to be skipped.